-Homemade Sourdough Corn Tortillas don’t get better than this.
+Homemade sourdough corn tortillas don’t get better than this.

 This recipe uses sourdough discard, the portion of fermented sourdough mother that you remove before feeding your sourdough starter.
-Typically this sourdough discard is thoroughly fermented resulting in better digestion of the grain.
+Typically this sourdough discard is thoroughly fermented, resulting in better digestion of the grain.

-Dolomite powder is mainly made up of calcium carbonate, magnesium carbonate and other minerals.
+Dolomite powder is mainly made up of calcium carbonate, magnesium carbonate, and other minerals.
 Soaking the corn in lime water releases vitamin B₃ and improves the amino acid content of the grain.
-You can make your own corn masa, and other forms of soaked corn at home by using dolomite powder.
-Please see “Sources” for more information on dolomite powder, it’s uses in traditional cooking and where to buy it.
+You can make your own corn masa and other forms of soaked corn at home by using dolomite powder.
+Please see “Sources” for more information on dolomite powder, its uses in traditional cooking, and where to buy it.

 Find Masa Harina on Amazon: